Oanekrif/Calculator/README.md

 ## 📋 Project Description:
 This is a simple calculator web application built using HTML, CSS, and JavaScript.
 The calculator allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-It also supports decimal numbers and parentheses for complex expressions.</br>
+It also supports decimal numbers and parentheses for complex expressions.</br> [`Click here to visit the website`](https://oanekrif.github.io/Calculator/) </br>

 ## 🔧 Technologies Used:
 • HTML: Structure of the calculator interface.</br>